Honest comparisons

 Pick bcontext if…

-• Fixed types ship with sensible defaultsdoc / task / decision / meeting / bug / adr / skill.
+• Fixed kinds ship with sensible defaultsdoc / task / decision / meeting / bug / adr / skill.
 Each ships with default fields, default sort order, default category bucket.
 No setup ritual to get value.

 • Built for agents, not power usersBcontext optimises for Claude Code reading your decisions in a hundred-millisecond round trip.
 Tana optimises for a human power user designing their own ontology over months.